Become a Volunteer

 Step 3: CONTACT US | back to top

 If you are interested in volunteering with SMCS, please contact Volunteer Services at 916-887-4377.

 Step 4: INTERVIEW PROCESS | back to top

 After the prospective volunteer has submitted an application, the applicant will be contacted within 3-4 weeks by a member of the Volunteer Services staff to do an interview over the phone.
 The objective of the interview is to get general information about why the applicant would like to volunteer and to discuss availability.
 This interview will also give the applicant a chance to ask any additional questions they may have.

 Step 5: ORIENTATION | back to top

 Once the interview has been completed, Volunteer Services will send out a referral form to the personal reference provided on the application.
-In addition, a background information form and Safety Review will be provided for the applicant to fill out.
+In addition, a Safety Review quiz will be provided for the applicant to fill out.
 Once we have received all paperwork back from the applicant and personal reference, the applicant will be invited to a Volunteer Orientation.
 This process can take up to 2-3 months.
-Our waiting list for orientations can be over 50 people at any given time.
 If you have any questions about your application status, please contact us.

-Orientations are held approximately once a month.
-The orientations take about 3 hours from start to finish.
-At the orientation/training session you will receive information about SMCS volunteer requirements, infection control, universal precautions, confidentiality, hospital codes, medical legal guidelines and fire safety.
+The orientations take about three hours from start to finish.
+At the orientation/training session you will receive information about SMCS volunteer requirements, infection control, universal precautions, confidentiality, hospital codes, medical/legal guidelines and fire safety.